ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### Work to be performed for the GHGA Connector
 - [ ] Fetch and use Data Hub public key for file encryption
 - [ ] Keep list of SHA-256 checksums for each unencrypted file part and submit with file part size
+---
 ### FIS:
 The FIS straddles the border between the file services group and everything else, similar to the role played by the UOS.
 In the past, the FIS acted as a way to ingest file upload metadata and tell other services when a manually validated ("interrogated") file was ready for permanent storage.
 This had to be done as a temporary solution until the remote file upload and automatic file interrogation was implemented, which is the work proposed in this epic.

-The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket, as well as to inform other services of the results of DHFS's interrogation procedure by publishing `InterrogationReport` outbox events (defined [here](#interrogationreport)).
+The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket, as well as to inform other services of the results of DHFS's interrogation procedure by publishing the result as a persistent event adhering to either the [InterrogationSuccess](#interrogationsuccess) or [InterrogationFailure](#interrogationfailure) schema.
 To do this, the FIS operates as an event consumer in one instance, and runs an HTTP API in another instance.
 Both instances are described below.

 #### FIS Event Consumer
 The FIS subscribes to `FileUpload` *outbox events* from the UCS.

 When a new `FileUpload` event arrives with the state `inbox` FIS first checks its database to see if it has a copy already stored in its database.
 If it does, FIS either ignores the event or raises an error depending on specific criteria (implementation detail).
-If the event is new, FIS stores the event using the [InboxedFileUpload schema](#inboxedfileupload) so that it can be later relayed to the DHFS.
-Finally, FIS creates a preliminary `InterrogationReport` with only the file ID field set, which gets published as an outbox event.
+If the event is new, FIS stores the event as a `FileUnderInterrogation` using the [FileUnderInterrogation schema](#FileUnderInterrogation) so that it can be later relayed to the DHFS.

-When a `FileUpload` event arrives with a state other than `init` or `inbox`, e.g. `failed`, `cancelled`, `interrogated`, or `archived`, FIS will merely update its local `InboxedFileUpload` copy (or create it if it doesn't exist) and set the `can_remove` field to True.
+When a `FileUpload` event arrives with a state other than `init` or `inbox`, e.g. `failed`, `cancelled`, `interrogated`, or `archived`, FIS will merely update its local `FileUnderInterrogation` copy (or create it if it doesn't exist) and set the `can_remove` field to True.
 FIS should never store any information for a `FileUpload` with the state `init`.

 The FIS *also* subscribes to `FileInternallyRegistered` events from the IFRS.
 FIS is interested in these events because they communicate that a given file has been successfully copied from the `interrogation` bucket to the the `permanent` bucket.
-FIS locates the corresponding `InboxedFileUpload` and raises an error if it can't.
+FIS locates the corresponding `FileUnderInterrogation` and raises an error if it can't.
 It then sets the `can_remove` field to True.

 #### FIS HTTP API
 > [Return to API list](#restfulsynchronous)